 - Voice Memos – an app for recording voice memos from the wrist

 - Apple Books – an app for audiobooks

 - Cycles – a healthcare app for tracking menstrual cycles

 We’re sure Apple will show more updates at the conference in June.

 Apple worldwide developers conference in 2019 is rather mysterious, and though there are lots of rumors circulating in the industry, we don’t know for sure how Apple will surprise us.
 All we can do is wait till WWDC 2019 date.

 Apple may announce a major redesign or subtle changes to its major operating systems.
 We’re betting on the first option, as last year Apple was more focused on privacy, performance, and other technical aspects.

-As developers, we know that after each WWDC we need to learn what has changed and adjust our applications accordingly, just like we did when iPhone X was released.
+As iOS app developers, we know that after each WWDC we need to learn what has changed and adjust our applications accordingly, just like we did when iPhone X was released.